-As an example of the results obtained by GABEK [Zelger 1991, 1994, 1999a, 2000b] I use the INTAS-project 97-30221 "Ethical Conflicts in Medicine: a Cross-Cultural Comparision of Norms, Attitudes, and Subjective Evaluations in Austria, The Netherlands, Georgia and Ukraine"2.
+As an example of the results obtained by GABEK [Zelger 1991; 1994; 1999a; 2000b] I have used the INTAS-project 97-30221 Ethical Conflicts in Medicine: a Cross-Cultural Comparison of Norms, Attitudes, and Subjective Evaluations in Austria, The Netherlands, Georgia and Ukraine.

-To reduce the size of the data base I will present here only results of open interviews in The Netherlands.
-In extended open interviews 20 laymen or patients and 20 experts in medicine were asked about their opinions on medical ethics.
+In order to reduce the size of the database, I will present here only the results of open interviews in The Netherlands.
+In extended open interviews, 20 laymen or patients and 20 experts in medicine were asked about their opinions on medical ethics.
 The answers of laymen and of experts were evaluated by GABEK-WinRelan separately.
 The texts of our open interviews were first imported from Word into a new WinRelan-file.
 I shall use the WinRelan-file with the results obtained from patients as an example.